The Notion Club Papers: Literary group

 The text comments on C. S. Lewis's Space Trilogy.
 Lewis and Tolkien were close friends and members of the Inklings literary club.
 The two men had agreed to write space travel (Lewis) and time travel (Tolkien) novels, since they agreed there were too few stories in existence that they really liked.
 Tolkien's remarks on the trilogy are similar in style to Lewis's commentary on Tolkien's poem The Lay of Leithian, in which he created a fictional history of scholarship of the poem and even referred to other manuscript traditions to recommend changes to the poem.

-Tolkien's biographer, Humphrey Carpenter, describes The Notion Club as a "thinly disguised" Inklings, noting that the time travellers are two Oxford dons who are members of the club.
+Tolkien's biographer, Humphrey Carpenter, describes The Notion Club as a "thinly disguised" version of the Inklings, noting that the time travellers are two Oxford dons who are members of the club.

 Jane Stanford links The Notion Club Papers to John O'Connor Power's 1899 The Johnson Club Papers; the two books have a similar title page.
 The Johnson Club was a "Public House School" and met in taverns as the Inklings did.
 The purpose was "Fellowship and free Exchange of Mind".
 Both clubs presented papers "which were read before the members and discussed".
 The Johnson Club was named for Samuel Johnson, who like Tolkien, had a strong connection to Pembroke College, Oxford.
 Stanley Unwin, Tolkien's publisher, was a nephew of Fisher Unwin, the founding member of The Johnson Club.